eclipse-iceoryx/iceoryx2/examples/cxx/event_multiplexing/README.md

 multiple `Listener` ports as well as external file descriptor-based events such as `sockets`.

-In this setup, the `wait` process monitors an arbitrary number of services, which the user can specify via the command line option `-s`.
+In this setup, the `wait` process monitors two services, which the user can specify via the command line option `-s` and `-t`.
 The `notifier` can define the service to which it will send event notifications using the `-s` option and specify the event ID with the `-e` option.